senpaibot8267/rclone-scripts/README.md

 2. **rclone Installation:** Ensure that rclone is installed on your system.
 You can download and install it from the [official website](https://rclone.org/downloads/).

+## Warning

+**Important:** This script does notsss create remote directories.
+You must ensure that the remote directories you intend to mount using this script already exist in your storage.
+The script assumes that the remote directories are preconfigured in your `rclone.conf` file and the empty mount directories are already present.

 ## Usage

 1. Clone or download the `rclone_script.sh` script to your local machine.